Remote Gambling – Estonia

 I already hold an Estonian gambling licence.
 What is my deadline to comply with the new rules?

-Existing licensed operators have a practical remediation window throughout 2026.
-However, all operational activities, payment setups, and compliance documentation must be brought into full alignment with the updated standards by 1 January 2027.
+- Compliance Deadline: All operational activities, payment setups, and compliance documentation must be brought into full alignment by 1 January 2027.

 What are the key requirements for new gambling licence applicants in Estonia?